Comment by lifeisstillgood

 It might be a UX thing though.
 WhatsApp is pleasant.
 Trying to use the internet normally over Tor is horrendous (mostly thanks to Cloudflare either blocking you outright, or sending you to captcha hell).

-smoe a day ago
+smoe 10 months ago

 Don't know if it is still used much.
 There is SecureDrop to facilitate communication between investigative journalists and sources/whistleblowsers via Tor that was at some point deployed by several prominent news organizations.